izzycole/ccu-historian-highcharts/README.md

 # Installation

 1. Copy contents of "dist/" to a webserver or into the "webapp/custom/" direcory of your historian installation.
-2. Edit congig.js to your needs
+2. Edit config.js to your needs
+	1. Insert IP-Address and Port of your ccu-historian server
+	2. Uncomment Colums to show them in the data-points table
+	3. Add Favorties to the Main-Menu.
+Take ids from "idx" column
 3. Open index.html in Browser

 # Configuration